jacob-honig/crypto_joint_savings_account/README.md

-# Crypto Joint Savings Account
+# Ethereum Joint Savings Account

 # About
 This smart contract is meant to host a joint savings account on an ethereum-compatible blockchain.